 Described as gripping and "utterly addictive", One of the Girls is a crime-thriller set in Greece bringing the perfect balance of escapism and mystery needed from a holiday read.

-The Invisible Kingdom: Reimagining Chronic Illness by Meghan O’Rourke, £13.90, Amazon
+The Invisible Kingdom: Reimagining Chronic Illness by Meghan O’Rourke

 Documenting years of research from doctors, patients and researchers as well as drawing on her own experiences, Meghan O’Rourke explores the complex struggle of chronic illness in America.
 It’s fascinating, complex and empathetic.

-The Unexpected Joy of Being Single: Locating Unattached Happiness by Catherine Grey, £6.50, Amazon
+The Unexpected Joy of Being Single: Locating Unattached Happiness by Catherine Grey

-Described as “Brave, witty and brilliantly written”, Catherine Gray gives a refreshing take on what it means to be single - and it’s the perfect empowering read for the summer.
+Described as “Brave, witty and brilliantly written”, Catherine Gray gives a refreshing take on what it means to be single - and it’s the perfect empowering read for your next girl's holiday.

-One of many of Matt Haig's must-read novels, The Midnight Library is a touching fantasy novel about life and death, which The Sunday Times labelled as: "A beguiling read, filled with warmth and humour, and a vibrant celebration of the power of books to change lives".
+One of Matt Haig's many must-read novels, The Midnight Library is a touching fantasy novel about life and death, which The Sunday Times labelled as: "A beguiling read, filled with warmth and humour, and a vibrant celebration of the power of books to change lives".

 This dystopian sci-fi tells a story of a near-future reality, described by critics as "funny, relatable, supremely clever and deeply political".
 It will get you thinking about how far from our current reality the story really is.